eniaczhp/ThinProShim16/README.md

 ### What exact implementation of Secure Boot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 Skip this, if you're not using GRUB2.
 *******************************************************************************
-We re-use Debian's implementation (rebuilding Grub with SBAT adapted to differentiate the two variants).
+We rebuild the package base off Ubuntu's implementation (rebuilding Grub with SBAT adapted to differentiate the two variants).

 *******************************************************************************